See the appropriate section below that applies to the type of continuing competency question you have. The sections include:

-A: Nurses are required to earn 14 contact hours or the equivalent within the yearly earning period of November 1 through October 31.
-You may wish to view the CE Brochure [PDF Format - 270KB] for additional earning information.
+A: November 1 through October 31.
+You may view the CE Brochure 2020-2021 renewal for additional earning information.

 Q: Do college courses count as CE hours?

-Q: I have attended a CE course that is not offered by an approved CE provider.
+Q: I have attended a CE course that is not offered by an approved or accepted CE provider.
 How can I get credit for these hours?

-A: Internet CE courses are acceptable if offered by an approved CE provider.
-All 14 hours or any combination of the hours may be from Internet providers.
+A: Yes, if offered by an approved CE provider.
+All, or any combination of, contact hours can be online or home study.

 Q: Will ACLS and PALS courses count toward my CE requirement?